 Areas of Concentration

-The internationally recognized faculty within the Department of Mechanical Engineering and Energy Processes are experts in fundamental areas of mechanical engineering which include but not limited to: Biomedical Engineering, Energy Processes/ Chemical Engineering, Material Science/ Engineering, Mechanical Design and Systems, and Thermal and Fluid Science/ Engineering.
-They participate and conduct wide array of interdisciplinary research within and outside the department.
+The internationally recognized faculty within the School of Mechanical, Aerospace, and Materials Engineering are experts in fundamental areas of mechanical engineering which include but not limited to: Biomedical Engineering, Energy Processes/ Chemical Engineering, Material Science/ Engineering, Mechanical Design and Systems, and Thermal and Fluid Science/ Engineering.
+They participate and conduct wide array of interdisciplinary research within and outside the school.
 Some of the key areas of ongoing research include:

 - Impact, penetration, structural dynamics, composites.